11 · Warranty

 The prorated math

-You bought a battery with a 36-month free-replacement plus 60-month prorated warranty (often advertised as a "96-month warranty").
+You bought an EverStart Maxx: 36-month free-replacement plus 24-month prorated warranty (a 60-month, 5-year total).
 The battery fails at month 48.

 Free period: months 0 to 36 (passed)

-You are at month 48, so 12 months into the 60-month prorated period
+You are at month 48, so 12 months into the 24-month prorated period

 The credit comes off the current retail price, not what you originally paid.
 Retail prices typically rise over time.